 Adding a Subscription

-In the subscription list, select New then Subscription and enter a title, subscriber, URL and Favourite Type for the favourite.
+In the subscription list, select New then Subscription and enter a title, subscriber, URL and Favorite Type for the favorite.

 Note: The URL must not contain escaped characters.
 For example a space represented by %20 should be replaced with the space character.

-You can also optionally assign the favourite to a group if groups have been defined in the Push Favourites term set for the site collection.
+You can also optionally assign the favorite to a group if groups have been defined in the Push Favorites term set for the site collection.